Exploring Hong Kong’s Minimum Wage Landscape in 2023

 The Minimum Wage Ordinance and Minimum Wage Commission lay down the government-mandated wage that a person employed in Hong Kong should receive and protects them against unduly low pay.

-Here is an ultimate guide exploring Hong Kong’s minimum wage landscape.
-Read through to learn how to calculate your employee’s earnings to ensure compliance with Hong Kong’s minimum wage law.
+Here is an ultimate guide exploring HK's minimum wage landscape.
+Read through to learn how to calculate your employee's earnings to ensure compliance with the minimum wage law in Hong Kong.

-Let’s start with the basics before diving deep into minimum wages in HK.
+Let's start with the basics before diving deep into base salaries in HK.

 The International Labour Organization defines minimum wage as the minimum remuneration a worker should receive for their work.

-The minimum wage is usually decided through a minimum wage ordinance/statute, a wage board, industrial and labour courts, or tribunals.
+The minimum wage is usually decided through an ordinance/statute, a wage board, industrial and labor courts, or tribunals.
 Collective agreements between trade unions and employers can also decide the minimum wage payable.

 No agreement can reduce the statutory minimum wage payable.
 Employment contracts agreeing to any reduction are void under the law.